Know Before You Go: Cades Cove Horseback Riding

 One of the very best ways to experience the beautiful scenery in Cades Cove is on horseback.
-Cades Cove Riding Stables offers horseback riding tours for people of all levels of experience.
+Cades Cove Riding Stables offers horseback rides tours for people of all levels of experience.
 Seasoned guides will lead you on horseback rides, carriage rides, or hayrides through this 6,800 acre area in the national park.
 To help you plan your trip, we have put together a convenient guide to Cades Cove horseback riding:

 (See Also: 3 Things to Know Before You Go Cades Cove Biking)